BostonUniversitySeniorDesign/FoodScanner1/README.md

 ![food4](https://user-images.githubusercontent.com/46230582/133711172-da0faa4c-7744-4f30-bc09-27c8eee9c077.jpeg) ![food5](https://user-images.githubusercontent.com/46230582/133711273-363a6c9f-7357-4afb-8bdd-e7a955ebc3a8.jpeg)

 This is the bar code scanner of the app, which uses a REST service interacting with the FDC API to return calories per serving of the food item.
-Tha calories per serving is user input and the default value is grams.
+Tha calories per serving is a user input and the default value is grams.

 ## Recipes